Blog

 Certification processResults in an attestation report issued by an independent auditor (Type I or Type II).Results in formal certification awarded by an accredited certification body.

-Scope of coverage Focuses on specific Trust Service Categories like Security, Availability, and Privacy.Covers broader information security practices across the organization, including risk management.
+Scope of coverage Focuses on specific Trust Service Categories, such as Security, Availability, and Privacy.Covers broader information security practices across the organization, including risk management.

 Geography More commonly used in the United States.Recognized and valued globally as an international standard.